mlopatka/cpdp2021-panel/README.md

-# cpdp2020-panel
+# cpdp2021-panel

-Plannign and materials for a Mozilla panel at the CPDP 2020 conference in Brussels
+Planning and materials for a panel proposal at the CPDP 2021 conference in Brussels.